 2. Rise of the small shops

 The pandemic had a terrible effect on the economy as a whole, but small shops without an online presence were amongst the worst hit.
 This has led to many re-considering their business model and moving to where the money is – online.
-One big barrier to entry used to be the cost of getting online, with an ecommerce store costing £10,000 just to start.
+One big barrier to entry used to be the cost of getting online, with an eCommerce store costing £10,000 just to start.
 However, now, with the growth of Wix, Squarespace and Shopify, stores can get online for less than £50.
-Big Brands may have the upper hand in fulfillment, but niche sites with 121 service offering will be the ones to look out for.
+Big Brands may have the upper hand in fulfilment, but niche sites with 121 service offering will be the ones to look out for.

 With the rise of small shops, but the lack of sophistication of small shops doing their marketing, this could pose a problem.
 Enter the Marketplace challengers….